Role of Clothing:

 CLO x 1.55 = TOG value

 It is seen that, lower the volume of fiber in a clothing with respect of volume of clothing, higher the thermal resistance of that clothing, means lower the heat loss through the clothing.
 Loss of heat by conduction method through the clothing also depends on type of fibers in the clothing.
 For example, cotton clothing feels comparatively cool, whereas clothing made from wool, polyester, polypropylene are worm.
 The reasons behind such fact is that the cotton fibers remain in flat condition in the fabric, hence large area of cotton fibers comes in contact to body and heat loss by conduction method is higher, as a result cotton feels cool.
 Polyester, wool and polypropylene fibers remain in crimped condition in the fabric, hence area of contact of those fibers with body is less and heat loss by conduction method is less and feels worm during use.
-If viscose mixed fabric surface is hairy, for example VILOFT, which is made from blend of viscose and polyester fiber, feels worm during use, as because area of contact of such clothing is less due to hairy surface of fabrics.
+If viscose mixed fabric surface is hairy, for example VILOFT, which is made from blend of polyester and viscose fiber, feels worm during use, as because area of contact of such clothing is less due to hairy surface of fabrics.

 B. Loss of heat through clothing by convection method from human body: